Ultraschall/ultraschall-plugin/docs/INSTALL.md

 ### Install REAPER Ultraschall Configuration

 * Launch REAPER.
 A warning about the theme not being installed or being outdated will be shown.
-* Now drag the file `Ultraschall_3.1.ReaperConfigZip` into the **open REAPER main window** and click `Import`.
+* Now drag the file `Ultraschall_4.0.ReaperConfigZip` into the **open REAPER main window** and click `Import`.

 # 4.

 ### Verify Success of the Installation

 * REAPER will restart automatically after step 3.
-* In the new Ultraschall welcome screen click on “Details” and check that all components have been installed correctly and no more error messages appear upon launch.
 * Error messages upon launch will notify you that either the plugin (step 2) or theme (step 3) have not been installed correctly.
 Ultraschall will only work when **both** components have been installed.
 Should you experience such error messages, please repeat steps 2 and 3.
-* Should you experience further error messages please verify that you have REAPER version 5.70 installed (step 1).
+* Should you experience further error messages please verify that you have REAPER version 6.05 installed (step 1).
 If in doubt, re-install REAPER.
 * It may also help to restart your computer and run the `First Aid` option in the macOS Disk Utility application.
-* In case of persisting issues or when you want to update an outdated version of Ultraschall prior to 2.0 we recommend to run the scripts `Uninstall.command` and `Remove legacy audio devices.commend` provided in the .dmg and subsequently restart your computer.
+* In case of persisting issues or when you want to update an outdated version of Ultraschall prior to 3.0 we recommend to run the scripts `Uninstall.command` and `Remove legacy audio devices.commend` provided in the .dmg and subsequently restart your computer.
 After restart please repeat steps 1 to 3.
   Should _any of these measures_ fail, you can ask for help in our user forum: [Ultraschall at Sendegate](https://sendegate.de/c/ultraschall)
 * We recommend you watch the release screencast in our [Tutorials area](http://ultraschall.fm/tutorials/) to find out about the new features.